yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 #### Changelog
 ##### Added
 - Added Ingress configuration for dashboard and classic portal.
-- In `tyk-dashboard`, a new field (`tykApiHost`) allows configuring a custom service name for Tyk Gateway.
+- In `tyk-dashboard`, a new field (`dashboard.tykApiHost`) allows configuring a custom service name for Tyk Gateway.
 ##### Fixed
 - Fixed gateway connection string at environment variable TYK_DB_TYKAPI_HOST and TYK_DB_TYKAPI_PORT.
 - Aligned the value of `dashboard.overrideHostname` with `gwHostName` yaml anchor.
 - Fixed setting TYK_DB_ENABLEAGGREGATELOOKUPS via `dashboard.enableAggregateLookups`.
 - Fixed the issue that Dashboard version 5.0.2 or before failed to start because of missing configuration file (tyk_analytics.conf).
-In order to fix that, if the dashboard version is <= v5.0.2, it runs init-container to create empty tyk-analytics.
+In order to fix that, if the dashboard version is <= v5.0.2, it runs init-container to create empty tyk_analytics.conf file.
 ##### Changed
 * Updated Dashboard default image tag to v5.2.3.
 * Updated default value for PostgreSQL sslmode (`global.postgres.sslmode`) from empty to `disable`.